 "It feels terrible because it can happen to a bunch of other kids, we tried our hardest to get him in [prison], and to help other kids to not get hurt and abused like we did," said a victim.

-District Attorney Rubinstein sent the following statement to 11 News on Thursday before McFadden was arrested in Colorado Springs:
+District Attorney Rubinstein sent the following statement to 11 News just before McFadden was arrested in Colorado Springs: